Ryan McMahon Player Props: Rockies vs. Nationals

-On Friday, Ryan McMahon (coming off going 1-for-4) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 8:40 PM ET.
+On Saturday, Ryan McMahon (coming off going 1-for-4 with a home run and an RBI) and the Colorado Rockies play the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Nationals.
+He notched a home run while going 1-for-4 in his previous game against the Nationals.

 Ryan McMahon Game Info & Props vs. the Nationals